secure-software-engineering/rose/study-procedure.md

 After you have activate a social media site all available patterns are shown.
 Enable all those actions you require to be track for the purpose of your study.
 You can track more actions as required but this might be in conflict with your research protocol.
 Also you can track actions on multiple social media sites the same time; activate all required social media sites and select the actions to be tracked individually for each site.

-*As mentioned before during the study you should repeatedly check whether the tracking patterns for each selected action is working properly.
+*As mentioned before during the study you should repeatedly check whether the tracking patterns for each selected action are working properly.
 If a pattern gets broken correct it if you use your own repository or inform the repository administrator*

 Setting the repository and range of the tracking function is the major step towards a study configuration file.
 However, few additional options need to be considered before finalizing the study creator.